 - at least 36 months of work experience (4,000 hours total),

 - only qualifying job positions (leave out unrelated jobs),

 - how your duties in each job involved the investment decision-making process.

 In your description, focus on:

 - independent analysis AND

 that influence the investment decision-making process.

-Note: You need to include both in your description!
-If either is missing, the description is incomplete.
+Note: Best include both independent analysis and work product in your description.
+If either is missing, the description may be incomplete.